fosrl/docs/packages/docusaurus/docs/07-Modules/02-crowdsec.md

   type: syslog
 ```

-### Secure host system (SSH)
+### Securing the Host System (SSH)

-By defautl only Traefik requests are secured through the crowdsec bouncer.
-If you also want to protect your host system eg. ssh you have to add a firewall bouncer to your host system.
+By default, only Traefik requests are secured through the Crowdsec bouncer.
+To extend protection to your host system (e.g., SSH), follow these steps to add a firewall bouncer:

 1. Install the Crowdsec repositories.
-[Documentation](https://docs.crowdsec.net/docs/next/getting_started/install_crowdsec/#install-our-repositories)
+Refer to the [installation documentation](https://docs.crowdsec.net/docs/next/getting_started/install_crowdsec/#install-our-repositories):
 ```bash
 curl -s https://install.crowdsec.net | sudo sh
 ```

 2. Install the firewall bouncer.
-[Documentation](https://docs.crowdsec.net/u/bouncers/firewall/)
-Just for Debian/Ubuntu using IPTables, see documentation link for other options!
+For Debian/Ubuntu systems using IPTables, refer to the [documentation](https://docs.crowdsec.net/u/bouncers/firewall/):
 ```bash
 sudo apt install crowdsec-firewall-bouncer-iptables
 ```

-3. Create an API key for the firewall bouncer to be able to communicate with your crowdsec docker container. ("vps-firewall" can be changed, it is just the name for the key)
+3. Create an API key for the firewall bouncer to communicate with your CrowdSec Docker container. ("vps-firewall" is a placeholder name for the key):
 ```bash
 docker exec -it crowdsec cscli bouncers add vps-firewall
 ```

-4. Copy the dispalyed API key and paste it into the bouncer config file.
+4. Copy the dispalyed API key and insert it into the bouncer's configuration file:
 ```bash
 nano /etc/crowdsec/bouncers/crowdsec-firewall-bouncer.yaml
 ```

-5. Restart the firewall bouncer.
+5. Restart the firewall bouncer:
 ```bash
 systemctl restart crowdsec-firewall-bouncer
 ```

-6. Add the communication port `8080` to your crowdsec container in `docker-compose.yaml` and restart the crowdsec container.
+6. Update the `docker-compose.yml` file to expose communication port `8080` for the CrowdSec container and restart the container:
 ```yaml
 service:
   crowdsec: